-- Be nice – first, treat everyone you meet on the trail like you’d treat your mother (if you don’t like your mother, think of someone you really really like).
+- Be nice – first, treat everyone you meet on the trail like you’d treat your mother (not your mother-in-law!).

-- Everyone is here to have a good time and a bit of courtesy solves a lot of problems before they happen
+- Everyone is here to have a good time – a bit of courtesy solves a lot of problems before they happen

 - Greet fellow trail users – a wave and smile cost nothing but says everything